usc-isi-i2/wikidata-fuzzy-search/README.md

 ## Configuration
 The backend has a `settings.py` file that contains reasonable default.
 To override these settings at a `local_settings.py` file.
 You probably shouldn't change the settings if you are not deploying the backend.

-The frontend has a `.env` file that also contains reasonable defaults ()
+The frontend has a `.env` file that also contains reasonable defaults.

 ## Updating indices
 You need to update the cache and indices for the backend to work.
 This is simple.
 From the backend folder run